Welcome to CU Scarborough

 Otherwise, you may be liable for your foundation fees.
 Unfortunately, CU Scarborough does not have any control over these requests and are unable to support/guarantee this option.
 If you do change institutions and funding is not available for the foundation year, there are no timeframes for SFE to pull back the foundation year funding and this can happen at any time throughout the four year degree programme.

-We offer 6 full-time intakes each academic year.
-This means students are able to select any one of these 6 intakes as their start date.
+We offer six full-time intakes each academic year.
+This means students are able to select any one of these six intakes as their start date.
 The date you choose will impact on your student finance application and progression.

-For example, January starters have a 12-month academic year from January 2018 to January 2019 so cannot progress until the end of the 12 months.
-They are not able to progress in September 2018, even if they have finished year 1 of their course, as this would cause them to have 2 start dates in a 12 month period.
+For example, January starters have a 12-month academic year from January 2020 to January 2021 so cannot progress until the end of the 12 months.
+They are not able to progress in September 2020, even if they have finished year one of their course, as this would cause them to have two start dates in a 12 month period.

 We are legally bound by Student Loans Company regulations and have to follow these to ensure funding for our students.
 For students to receive full funding for their course, they must follow the rules stated above or self-fund the entire course.